channel open v4.1.0 AI agent harnesses tested end-to-end

 2. Pair

-Photograph the pairing screen on one machine and send the image to Claude Code on the other.
-Claude reads the photo, extracts the fields, and runs agent-bridge pair --name ... --host ... --token ... --pubkey ....
+Photograph the pairing screen on one machine and send the image to the agent on the other.
+The agent reads the photo, extracts the fields, and runs agent-bridge pair --name ... --host ... --token ... --pubkey ....
 No password, no manual typing.

 3. Use

-Once paired, either side calls bridge_send_message from inside its Claude session.
-The message lands in the remote inbox over SSH and is pushed into the running remote Claude’s context as a <channel source="agent-bridge"> event.
+Once paired, either side calls bridge_send_message with an explicit target.
+The message lands in the remote target inbox over SSH and is injected into the running remote session by Claude Code’s channel-owner or OpenClaw’s native channel plugin.
 No fresh agent is ever spawned on either side.

 05 / The channel